-The Bonds are general obligations of the County.
-The County irrevocably covenants and agrees that, for as long as any of the Bonds are outstanding and unpaid, each year it will include in its budget and levy an ad valorem tax upon all the property within the County subject to taxation in an amount that will be sufficient, together with all other revenues and money of the County legally available for such purposes, to pay the principal of and interest on the Bonds as the same will become due.
+The County irrevocably covenants and agrees that, for as long as any of the LTGO (Sewer) Bonds are outstanding and unpaid, each year it will include in its budget and levy an ad valorem tax upon all the property within the County subject to taxation in an amount that will be sufficient, together with all other revenues and money of the County legally available for such purposes, to pay the principal of and interest on the LTGO (Sewer) Bonds from a special fund of the County known as the Water Quality Limited Tax General Obligation Bond Redemption Fund (the "Parity Lien Obligation Bond Fund") as the same will become due.

-The County irrevocably pledges that the annual tax to be levied for the payment of such principal and interest will be within and as a part of the tax levy permitted to counties without a vote of the people, and that a sufficient portion of the taxes to be levied and collected annually by the County prior to the full payment of the principal of and interest on the Bonds will be irrevocably set aside, pledged, and appropriated for the payment of the principal of and interest on the Bonds.
+The County irrevocably pledges that the annual tax to be levied for the payment of such principal and interest will be within and as a part of the tax levy permitted to counties within the State without a vote of the people, and that a sufficient portion of the taxes to be levied and collected annually by the County prior to the full payment of the principal of and interest on the LTGO (Sewer) Bonds will be irrevocably set aside, pledged, and appropriated for the payment of the principal of and interest on the LTGO (Sewer) Bonds.

-The full faith, credit, and resources of the County are irrevocably pledged for the annual levy and collection of said taxes and for the prompt payment of the principal of and interest on the Bonds as the same will become due.
+The full faith, credit, and resources of the County are irrevocably pledged for the annual levy and collection of said taxes and for the prompt payment of the principal of and interest on the LTGO (Sewer) Bonds as the same will become due.

-Bond owners do not have a security interest in particular revenues or assets of the County.
-The Bonds do not constitute a debt or indebtedness of the State or any political subdivision thereof other than the County.
+Except for the pledge of Revenue of the System described below, LTGO (Sewer) Bond owners do not have a security interest in particular revenues or assets of the County.
+The LTGO (Sewer) Bonds do not constitute a debt or indebtedness of the State or any political subdivision thereof other than the County.

 State law provides that the payment of general obligation bonds is enforceable in mandamus against the issuer.
-There is no express provision in the State Constitution or statutes on the priority of payment of debt service on general obligations incurred by a Washington municipality.
-Certain taxes and other money deposited in the County's governmental funds are restricted by State law to specific purposes and may not be available to pay debt service on the Bonds.
-The rights and remedies of anyone seeking enforcement of the Bonds are subject to laws of bankruptcy and insolvency and to other laws affecting the rights and remedies of creditors and to the exercise of judicial discretion.
+There is no express provision in the State Constitution or statutes on the priority of payment of debt service on general obligations incurred by a State municipality.
+Certain taxes and other money deposited in the County's governmental funds are restricted by State law to specific purposes and may not be available to pay debt service on the LTGO (Sewer) Bonds.
+The rights and remedies of anyone seeking enforcement of the LTGO (Sewer) Bonds are subject to laws of bankruptcy and insolvency and to other laws affecting the rights and remedies of creditors and to the exercise of judicial discretion.
 See "Legal and Tax Information-Limitations on Remedies and Municipal Bankruptcy."